 Branding is the process involved in creating a unique name and image for a product in the consumers’ mind, mainly through advertising campaigns with a consistent theme.
 Branding aims to establish a significant and differentiated presence in the market that attracts and retains loyal customers.The Business Dictionary

 Emotional branding, then, creates a unique image for a company or brand by appealing to the customers’ feelings, ego, subconscious, and emotional needs.
-Take a look at the ad below: what does it make you feel?
-Whatever your answer is, those are the emotions you will associate with LEGO after being exposed to this ad.

 Emotional Marketing and Culture